PublicDomainRelease/GWM-2005/data/README_data.txt

 formulate the problem and that state variables can be defined and accessed across multiple grids.

+The DRAIN sample problem is described in the document 'Drains.pdf,' which is provided in the doc subdirectory.

-The directory GWM2005.1_3\test-win can be used to conveniently run the tests without destroying the original results in the GWM2005.1_3\data subdirectories.
-The GWM2005.1_3\test-win directory contains batch (BAT) files to run the tests.
-Each test can be run by entering the name of the test as a command in a DOS command-prompt window with the current directory being GWM2005.1_3\test-win or by double-clicking on the corresponding BAT file in Windows Explorer.
-The output files that are created in GWM2005.1_3\test-win can then be compared to those in the GWM2005.1_3\data subdirectories.
+The directory GWM2005.1_4_0\test-win can be used to conveniently run the tests without destroying the original results in the GWM2005.1_4_0\data subdirectories.
+The GWM2005.1_4_0\test-win directory contains batch (BAT) files to run the tests.
+Each test can be run by entering the name of the test as a command in a DOS command-prompt window with the current directory being GWM2005.1_4_0\test-win or by double-clicking on the corresponding BAT file in Windows Explorer.
+The output files that are created in GWM2005.1_4_0\test-win can then be compared to those in the GWM2005.1_4_0\data subdirectories.
 Note that there are three batch files provided for the DEWATER-LGR test problem, one each for the three levels of horizontal grid refinement (1:1, 3:1, and 7:1).
+There are two batch files provided for the DRAIN sample problem.

 References: